 It so happens that the bakery in West Fargo, where Sandy lived, had closed down and was sitting empty.
 After some research the idea for Sandy’s Donuts was conceived.
 He borrowed a little money, bought some equipment, and started making donuts on September 13, 1983.
 It was an instant hit.

 Sandy’s dream was to have a mom and pop style business where he made donuts at night and his wife, Donna, with some help, would sell them during the day.
 The demand for donuts was incredible and to keep up they quickly had to hire more help.
 They were so busy that many times they did not even make it home but had to take a nap in the back room in sleeping bags.
 Their son, Mark, heard about this and decided to leave college and come home to help out with the business.

 The three of them made a good team and Sandy’s continued to grow.
 They moved to a new location just a few blocks away on December 29, 2002.
 This new location, a former Hardee’s building, gave them twice the space and much needed parking and is now their Flagship Location.
 At this time Mark took over running the business.
 Donna retired but Sandy kept on doing what he loved to do.
 He slowed down but was still an important part of the business.
 On October 13, 2008, Sandy passed away from complications of a stroke he suffered just a few months earlier.
 He had still been working every day right up until the stroke.

-Sandy’s Donuts, which started out as a dream after the unfortunate event of a job loss, has become a successful business of over 100 employees, two locations, and the possibility of a third location.
+Sandy’s Donuts, which started out as a dream after the unfortunate event of a job loss, has become a successful business of over 100 employees, three locations.
 Thank you, Sandy, for pursuing your dream and for leaving us this legacy!